auth0/docs/articles/services/custom-implementation.md

 useCase:
   - custom-implementation
 ---

-## Accelerate your implementation
+## Accelerate your integration with Auth0

+In addition to enablement activities, Professional Services provides **custom implementation services**.
 Auth0 is a unique service that offers developers unrivaled flexibility and extensibility.
-Our expert Professional Services team knows how to extend Auth0 in the ways that are most optimal for the platform and for your environment.
+Our expert Professional Services team know how to extend Auth0 in ways that are the most optimal for the platform and for your environment.

-In addition to enablement activities, Professional Services provides **custom implementation services**.

-Solutions that Professional Services can deliver to help you achieve the product functionality, service connectivity, operational readiness, and/or quality assurance you require to get to production include:
+Professional Services can provide a wide range of custom implementation to help you achieve the product functionality, service connectivity, operational readiness, and/or quality assurance you require to get to production.
+This includes:

 * **Custom rules, hooks, DB scripts, login pages, and email templates:** Solve a user experience, 3rd-party service integration, or other logical problem within a customer’s Auth0 authentication and authorization workflow.
 These customizations happen in-product and do not require additional infrastructure to deploy.